 - None of the ten most-recent posts push affiliate links or ads.

-Groups are presented in descending order of member size.
+Groups are presented in descending order of member size (rounded to the nearest 100).

 Unfortunately, with its somewhat hyperbolic name, the group does attract some members that are more interested in unproven ideas or mysticism, but the knowledgeable admins and other members usually respond well by providing links to actual research and scientific studies.